- Biological Inventions

 A. NDAs and transparency in SEP licensing

 For example, where a product is put together using components where the components are supposed to meet the required standard the licensee must be able to either engage or connect its supply chain with the potential licensor and an NDA would prove to be a hurdle for the same.
-If the SEPs are already included in the supply chain, then licensor should make this information known and not resort to multiple royalty (double dipping).
+If the SEPs are already included in the supply chain, then the licensor should make this information known and not resort to multiple royalties (double-dipping).
 NDA may be entered into for sharing confidential information of the licensor with the licensee’s supply chain (only legitimate confidential information).

-Hence, disclosure of information is also mandatory to enable the licensee to evaluate if the licensor meets all of the FRAND obligations.
-Eg. Details regarding asserted patents, charts regarding relevant portion of the standards, target products, historical information etc. It also enables the licensee to make counter offers.
-Requesting for such information or questioning the claim of an SEP shall not make a licensee an unwilling one.
+Hence, disclosure of the information is also mandatory to enable the licensee to evaluate if the licensor meets all of the FRAND obligations.
+Eg. Details regarding asserted patents, charts regarding the relevant portion of the standards, target products, historical information, etc. It also enables the licensee to make counteroffers.
+Requesting such information or questioning the claim of a SEP shall not make a licensee an unwilling one.

 The same is also incorporated in the principles of FRAND licensing.

 Core Principle 5: Neither party to a FRAND negotiation should seek to force the other party into overbroad secrecy arrangements.
 Some information, such as patent lists, claim charts identifying relevant products, FRAND licensing terms, aspects of prior licensing history, and the like are important to the evaluation of potential FRAND terms, and public availability of those materials can support the public interest in consistent and fair application of FRAND.
 A patent holder should not seek to exploit its information advantage regarding the patents or prior licenses to interfere with the potential licensee’s ability to effectively negotiate.